microsoft/glue/README.md

 1. Change the file name in the `Import data` section.
 If you want to reference to the file in the output folder, change it to `../../output/[date-of-case]-case/[date-of-case]-case.txt`.
 1. Execute all the fields - this might take a while especially during the plotting phase of the confusion matrix
 1. If you want to store the evaluation report, you can do this by "File -> Export -> .html" and open it with any modern internet browser

+## Limitations
+This toolkit is the right starting point for your bring-your-own data use cases.
+However, it does not provide automated training runs.